Research Corporation: Grants Programs: Arizona Partners in Science Awards

 Arizona Partners in Science, an RCSA program in conjunction with the M.J.
 Murdock Charitable Trust, provides summer research opportunities for high-school science teachers under the supervision of faculty members at Arizona universities.

 The objective of this program is to provide Arizona high-school science teachers the opportunity to work on summer research projects in collaboration with individual science faculty at universities within the state.
 The main goals are to help improve grade 9-12 science education and increase the number of students who choose to pursue science careers.

 Strategic Partnerships

 Research Corporation for Science Advancement works with corporations, fellow foundations, and government offices and agencies, as well as educational institutions, across the country.

-RCSA's long-standing emphasis on funding for early career scientists provides vital support at an absolutely key stage for innovation.
-Its continued commitment to science in the classroom supports not only the top faculty and teachers who receive funding, but also their many students.
-RCSA's network of award winners, including 14 living Nobel Laureates, encourages a culture of mentoring to sustain and build professional connections leading to new scientific collaborations and discoveries.

 In order to increase the breadth of its influence, in 2010 Research Corporation established a Strategic Partnerships program charged with increasing its endowment and establishing collaborations with corporations, fellow foundations, government offices and agencies.